• Skip to primary navigation

 • ×

-Home » Recipes » How to Easily Make Decadent Royal Milk Tea
+Home » Recipes » Milk Tea & How to Easily Make Japanese Royal Milk Tea

 Jump to Recipe - Print Recipe

-Creamy and rich Royal Milk Tea warmly satisfies from the very first sip.
-You don't have to be a royal to enjoy this decadent tea!
+Milk tea is creamy and rich.
+This Royal Milk Tea recipe warmly satisfies from the very first sip.
+You don't have to be a royal to enjoy this decadent cup of tea!

 The creamy richness of milk combined with the undeniably malty black tea flavor should come with a warning label.
 Who could resist this nirvana in a cup?
 HEAVENS YES!

-To begin, Royal Milk Tea is made on the stovetop.
+Royal Milk Tea is made on the stovetop to create this tasty beverage.
 The process is slightly different than simply adding milk to a standard cup of English Breakfast Tea.
 It is similar to the method used for making Indian chai, another popular milk tea, minus the spices.
-Royal Milk Tea calls for more milk than water, giving it a rich full, and creamy flavor.
+Royal Milk Tea calls for more milk than water, giving it a rich, full, and creamy flavor.

 What is Milk Tea?

 Tea with milk is prevalent in almost every tea-drinking country.
-They each have their variation of milk tea.
+Each has its variation of milk tea.
 Royal Milk Tea is the Japanese version.

-It's a strong black Assam tea simmered together in a saucepan with whole milk and sugar.
-The slow simmering thickens the milk creating a rich, creamy tea.
+The type of tea is important.
+It's a strong black Assam tea simmered together in a saucepan with whole milk and white sugar so the sugar dissolves.
+The cooking process involves a slow simmering that thickens the milk creating a rich, creamy tea with a robust flavor.

-You might be familiar with some of these.
+You might be familiar with some of these hearty blends:

-• Bubble tea: Taiwanese tea-based drink with sweetened tapioca pearls added.
+• Bubble Tea or Boba Tea: Taiwanese tea-based drink with sweetened chewy tapioca pearls or boba pearls added.
+Sometimes called pearl milk tea.

-• Irani chai: A milk tea made with pure milk mixed with mawa or dry milk.
+• Irani Chai: A milk tea made with pure milk mixed with mawa or dry whole milk powder.

 • Po Cha: Tibetan yak butter and milk tea.

-• Teh tarik: A "pulled" milk tea popular in Malaysia and Singapore.
+• Teh Tarik: A "pulled" milk tea popular in Malaysia and Singapore.
+The high pour enhances the flavor of the tea.

-Milk, black tea, and sugar.
-Use whole milk for the creamiest texture.
-You can use 1% or 2% milk, but it won't be as creamy.
-That’s where you get most of the decadence!
+The uniquely delicious drink uses whole milk for the creamiest texture.
+You can use 1% or 2% milk, non-dairy creamer, or plant-based milk, but it won't be as creamy.
+Coconut milk will likely change the flavor.
+Whole milk flavor is where you get most of the decadence!

 Related: